datalab-org/datalab/pydatalab/docs/config.md

 OAuth2 allows users to log in using their existing accounts with third-party providers, without the need for a password.
 Generally, you register an application with the provider, which gives you a client ID and secret that you can use to configure the OAuth2 settings in *datalab*.

+When the dedicated login page is enabled, the web app preserves the requested internal page through the external OAuth flow and returns the user to it after login.
+This redirect uses [`APP_URL`][pydatalab.config.ServerConfig.APP_URL] as the trusted web app origin, so `APP_URL` must be configured correctly.

 Each provider then has bespoke settings to control the permissions that accounts registered via the external provider will have.

 For developers, if you are testing locally without HTTPS, you must also set `OAUTHLIB_INSECURE_TRANSPORT=1` and `OAUTHLIB_RELAX_TOKEN_SCOPE=1` in your environment to circumvent security requirements; this should not be used in production.